Ashkar2023/crowdspace/README.md

 # Social-Media
-A Microservices Social-Media web app built upon Clean Architecture, using MERN.
+A Microservices Social-Media web app using MERN.

 ## 📦 Common Package Dependency
 This project references the **`@cr0wdspace/common`** NPM package for shared utilities, middleware, and configurations.